Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 ## 34 to 35

 The cli command in the documentation, `expo upgrade 35.0.0` worked fine for me, although I couldn't verify with a 100% certainty thanks to the react-navigation issue above.
-You will get the same prompts about updating simulators, go ahead and answer no. If you were geting the RNCSafeView error before, you will still be getting that again here.
+You will get the same prompts about updating simulators, go ahead and answer no. If you were getting the RNCSafeView error before, you will still be getting that again here.

 ## 35 to 36